RMSabe/GNU-Linux_AudioDelay/wav-audio-file/RTDSP/README.md

 The dsp parameters in rtdsp_params.h are still valid as a preset.

 v1.2 Update:
-There's no longer "rtdsp_params.h" file in the project.
+Same thing as v1.1, however there's no longer a "rtdsp_params.h" file in the project.
 Audio Output Device and File Directory are passed by user as arguments when starting the application.
 "--help" argument also available.
 Unlike the previous versions, this doesn't need to be recompiled to set audio device and file directory.